 A Jesuit thinker who applied razor-sharp logic to economics and morality, arguing for fair prices and moderate interest centuries before modern finance.

-Leonardus Lessius operated in the bustling intellectual world of late Renaissance Louvain, a Jesuit scholar who refused to be confined to the seminary.
-While deeply engaged in theological debates against Protestant reformers, his most enduring work looked outward to the marketplace.
-Observing the commercial revolution in Antwerp, he wrote 'On Justice and Law,' a treatise that tackled the ethics of economics with startling pragmatism.
+Leonardus Lessius wrote 'On Justice and Law,' a treatise that applied moral theology to the commercial revolution in Antwerp.
+The Jesuit scholar, working in late Renaissance Louvain, engaged deeply in theological debates against Protestant reformers, yet his most enduring work looked outward to the marketplace.
 Lessius argued that the just price was set by common estimation—supply and demand—and defended a moderate interest rate on loans, challenging stricter medieval views.
-His work provided a moral framework for emerging capitalist practices, influencing later thinkers like Hugo Grotius.
-A man of disciplined habits, he was also known for his ascetic personal life and contributions to the spiritual exercises of his order, blending rigorous thought with devout practice.
+His framework provided moral grounding for emerging capitalist practices and influenced later thinkers like Hugo Grotius.
+A man of disciplined habits, he maintained an ascetic personal life and contributed to the spiritual exercises of his Jesuit order, blending rigorous thought with devout practice.

 The biggest hits of 1554